 “The same water that is out there is the same water that is in the bay,” Swann said.
 “It’s just water.
 Water is not what hurts you, being unprepared and panicking is what hurts you.
 Nothing good has ever come from panicking in a situation.
 You don’t just go, you make sure you plan and prepare.”

 Swann recognizes the perils that come with running such long distances, but mitigates the dangers by fully preparing for just about any emergency.

-“Obviously, running a motor, I keep a fire extinguisher on board,” Swann said.
+“Obviously, running a motor, I keep a fire extinguisher on board,” he said.
 “I also keep a manual bilge pump on board and a sponge in the hull.
-You need to have a good first aid kit, compass, mirror, fuel reserve, tool kit, sandpaper to clean a sparkplug, VHF radio, life jacket and cell phone.
+You need to have a good first aid kit, compass, mirror, fuel reserve, tool kit, sandpaper to clean a spark plug, VHF radio, life jacket and cell phone.
 It boils down to making good choices like letting someone know where you are going and when to expect you back.
 And, it is important to go out with someone else.”

 Swann goes against convention to not only fill his cooler, but to connect with nature.

-“You’ll see different species of stingrays, sea turtles, jellyfish, big sharks and a host of life out there,” Swann said.
+“You’ll see different species of stingrays, sea turtles, jellyfish, big sharks and a host of life out there,” he said.
 “There are tons of different birds.
 It’s the greatest nature trail in the world and you’re four inches from the water.
 You get out there and you are in your own element.
 It is what you make it.”